 Live Zoom pizza classes happen- you guessed it- live through Zoom and are offered at specific times and dates.
 You must register in advance for these classes.
 Video On-Demand (VOD) pizza classes are pre-recorded so you can view them at your convenience as many times as you’d like for THIRTY DAYS FROM THE TIME OF PURCHASE.

 Technically, yes.
 But if you have a special request or require an extension, please email us immediately and we will find a way to make it work.
+Not to worry!

 Each one of these classes lays a general foundation for a different pizza style, mixing style and overall topic or theme:

-- Beginner 1
+- Beginner Level 1

-- Intermediate 1
+- Intermediate Level 1

-- Advanced 1
+- Advanced Level 1

-- Intermediate 2
+- Intermediate Level 2

-- Advanced 2
+- Advanced Level 2